urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/01 Primitive and reference data types.md

-    If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory If not found, it will be added to the pool (interned) and its reference will be returned String.intern() method will create a new copy of the String content and store it in the String pool
+    If found, the Java compiler will simply return a reference to its memory address, without allocating additional memory If not found, it will be added to the pool (interned) and its reference will be returned String.intern() method will create a new copy of the String content and store it in the String pool Strings created with "new" will never be stored in the thread pool

 Strings
   \u escape can be used to represent unicode characters, for example \u2665 represents a ♥